Who doesn’t love pesto?! Especially homemade pesto. Making your own Italian pesto with pine nuts is delicious and easy. Forget jars of pesto.

 Pesto means mashed.
 You mash the ingredients into a fine paste.
 You traditionally use a mortar for this, but more on that later.
 Many sauces are made in Italy in this way and are called pesto.
 How we know pesto is originally called pesto alla genovese.

 Traditionally, pesto is made with Parmesan cheese.
-But as we said before, Parmesan cheese is strictly not vegetarian.
 This is because there is animal rennet in Parmesan cheese.
-This animal rennet is removed from the stomach of a calf, for which the animal must be killed.
+This animal rennet is removed from the stomach of a calf.

 What vegetarian cheese do we use to make our pesto?
 Parrano grater, chips or straw cheese are perfect for making vegetarian pesto.